andrjas/data_check/docs/install.md

 # Installing data_check

 Depending on your system there are many ways to install data_check.
-Generally the steps are always the same:
+Generally, the steps are always the same:

 - create a virtual environment
 - activate the virtual environment